Ghirotto-Lab-at-University-of-Ferrara/Phenotypic_inference/README.md

   d) check if indel position is covered.
 If yes, run Varscan;

   e) calculate genotype likelihood for the covered positions;

   f) convert GL/imputed genotypes to the hirisplex input format.

 **2. Phenotypic prediction and plot results for the three phenotypic traits - eye, hair and skin colours - (function 2 or 3):**

-  a1) uses as input the file generated in the hirisplex webbsite (GL - function 2);
+  a1) uses as input the file generated in the hirisplex website (GL - function 2);

   a2) uses as input the file generated in the hirisplex website (direct call - function 3).